John Hultgren

 Biography

-Hultgren’s research explores how efforts to protect “the environment” are mediated by “social” forces – like sovereignty, nationalism, race, and capitalism.
-He is the author of Border Walls Gone Green: Nature and Anti-immigrant Politics in America (University of Minnesota Press, 2015), which explains and critiques the strange intersections that exist between the environmental movement and the immigration restriction movement.
-His current projects include an analysis of environmentalist alliance-building efforts with other social actors (such as labor unions and immigrants’ rights organizations) and a historical and theoretical exploration of the relationship between environmental politics and class formation.
-At Bennington, Hultgren teaches environmental politics and policy, as well as courses in political theory and immigration politics.
+Hultgren’s research explores the relationship between environmental politics and the political right.
+His first book, Border Walls Gone Green (University of Minnesota Press, 2015), explained and critiqued the strange historical intersections between the environmental movement and the immigration restriction movement.
+His most recent book, The Smoke and the Spoils (MIT Press, 2025), traces the evolution of anti-environmental politics in the United States from the mid-19th century to the present.
+At Bennington, Hultgren teaches environmental politics and policy, as well as courses related to political theory, social movements, and immigration politics.
 He received his PhD in Political Science from Colorado State University (2012) and has previously taught at Colorado State and Northern Arizona University.
 Hultgren joined the Bennington faculty in Fall 2016.

-John Hultgren and Dimitris Stevis.
+Hultgren, John and Dimitris Stevis.
 2020.
-“Interrogating Socio-Ecological Coalitions: Environmentalist Engagements with Labor and Immigrants’ Rights.”
-Environmental Politics 29 (3): 457-478.
+“Interrogating Socio-Ecological Coalitions: Environmentalist Engagements with Labor and Immigrants’ Rights in the U.S.” Environmental Politics 29 (3): 457-478.

 Hultgren, John.
 2018.
 “Representing Posthumans: Citizenship and the Political Production of Bodies and Technology.”
 Chapter in Erika Cudworth, Stephen Hobden and Emilian Kavalski (eds.), Posthuman Dialogues in International Relations.
 Oxford, UK: Routledge.